What Nobody Tells Midlife Women After They Decide to Leave Their Marriage

 I didn’t have a map.
 But I had a few lifelines:

-• Support from a therapist to help me see things I couldn’t see.
-To hold me accountable.
-And to help me love myself fiercely, inside of my guilt.
+Support from a therapist helped me see things I couldn’t see.
+Held me accountable.
+And helped me love myself fiercely, inside of my guilt.

 If you’re somewhere in the middle of the unraveling, I f*cking see you.
 And I’m sending so much love and compassion.